grace-notes/website/contents/topics/spirituality-carnality.md

 ---
-title: "Nelson, Horatio, Biography"
+title: "Spirituality and Carnality"
-indexTitle: "Nelson, Horatio"
+indexTitle: "Spirituality and Carnality"
-description: "Biography – by Sir William Beechy, a contemporary of the great British hero of the Battle of Trafalgar."
+description: "at any given time, a Christian is either filled with the Holy Spirit (in fellowship), or not.
+He is either spiritual or carnal."
 template: topic.jade
 tableOfContents: false
 author: Warren Doud